aegiacometti/netconf-cloud-backup/README.md

-# Simple CLOUD configuration backup with alerts for Cisco IOS, NxOS, ASA, Arista and F5
+# Simple CLOUD configuration backup with alerts for Cisco IOS, NxOS, ASA, Arista, F5 and FortiOS

 Complete CLOUD backup setup with Ansible and Python3, and alerts via Slack and/or eMail.